MITMapps/control/README.md

 - 1x [15 Watt USB-C PSU](https://www.sparkfun.com/products/15448),
 - 1x [64 GB microSD card](https://www.amazon.com/SAMSUNG-Adapter-microSDXC-MB-ME64KA-AM/dp/B09B1F9L52/ref=sr_1_5?keywords=micro+sd&qid=1647272215&sr=8-5),
 - 1x [USB microSD card reader](https://www.amazon.com/SanDisk-MobileMate-microSD-Card-Reader/dp/B07G5JV2B5/ref=sr_1_3?keywords=micro+sd+reader+usb&qid=1647272249&sprefix=micro+sd+read%2Caps%2C127&sr=8-3),
+- 1x Computer ...
+Mac, Windows, Linux, should all be able to get the job done as long as it has a USB.

 which should end up being around 100 USD.
 All of this is general purpose so you can use it for other projects.
 # Setting up the  Host
 Once you have all the hardware it's time to set it up.
 We will need to perform the following: